Access Controls for SSH, Kubernetes, Databases and Web Apps

 - Interns can't access production databases.

-- Devops can access the production server only when using a registered U2F hardware token.
+- Devops can access the production server only when using a registered second factor hardware device.

 - Members of my team can access the production Kubernetes cluster if approved by someone else from the team.